AI for Internal Finance Teams — Free webinar on using Claude/AI for variance commentary. June 4, 11 am AEST. Register now →

 • Dext + ApprovalMax: the common combination in Australian SMBs - Dext for capture, ApprovalMax for approval control.
 Requires two subscriptions and creates a data gap between platforms.

 • Pulsify: handles capture, line-item coding, exception flagging, and approval routing in a single platform with direct Xero and MYOB integration.
-The approval matrix includes threshold logic, supplier validation, and duplicate detection as part of the same workflow.
+The approval matrix includes threshold logic, vendor master data validation, and duplicate detection as part of the same workflow.

 For multi-entity businesses managing separate entities under one structure, the hierarchy complexity increases further - each entity may have different approval rules, different signatories, and different accounting system setups.